 Up next?
 This year Rebekah’s goal is to become a stronger teacher, manager and decision maker.

-Owner of Uplift
+Owner of Rig Pilates

-Sayshie was always passionate about anatomy and physiology, and even studied science at university.
+Sayshie was always passionate about anatomy and physiology and even studied science at university.
 But fitness was always her first love, so after graduation, she became involved and certified in aerial arts, calisthenics and Pilates.
 At the time, there were no studios in Perth offering aerial fitness, so she sought out the opportunity to fill in that void.
 Her vision was to fuse her love of yoga and Pilates, which led her to create a wonderful Hybrid Studio.

 What has surprised you the most about being a female business owner?
 “That it can be difficult to juggle family life and being a mum while running a successful business.
 Balance is the key, but this can be extremely difficult to achieve.
-I really to work really hard at not working!”
+I really do work really hard at not working!”

 What advice would you give to women who want to become entrepreneurs?
 “Dive in!
 Do your research, talk to people and, most importantly, listen to the advice and constructive criticism of others.”

 Up next?
 “Stay tuned!
 With the opening of their coffee shop in 2016, who knows what’s on the horizon?”

 Owner of Allongée®